-Recently, a Charlotte’s Book reader submitted an #askcharlotte question about steaming—for a professional perspective, we reached out to Allison Tray of Tres Belle Spa, who cleared things up for us.
+A Charlotte’s Book reader submitted an #AskCharlotte question about facial steaming.
+For an expert’s perspective, we reached out to Allison Tray of Tres Belle Spa, who cleared things up for us.

 I’d love to know the truth about steaming: I’ve heard that it can open pores and release toxins, but I’ve also heard that it can cause problems.
 What’s the deal?

 This theory also works for dry skin: when the pores are under steam, they can absorb beneficial nutrients for hydration and balancing.
-When massage to the face is used with steam, circulation increases, encouraging collagen and elastin fibers to plump fine lines and give the face a youthful lift.
+When steam is used with a facial massage, circulation increases, encouraging collagen and elastin fibers to plump fine lines and give the face a youthful lift.

-However, there are certainly times when steam should be used with caution.
-When addressing the use of steam for those with sensitive skin, the key here is mindfulness—the steamer should not be positioned close to the face.
-The steam should be applied for half the usual time, and the temperature should be lowered.
-Sensitive skin, especially skin with rosacea, is susceptible to broken capillaries and should be treated with kid gloves (minimal steam).
-If you’re worried about sensitive skin, a good alternative to keep pores clean is a warm cloth to the face for just 2 minutes or so.
+There are certainly times when steam should be used with caution.
+When it comes to those with sensitive skin, the key is mindfulness.
+The steamer should not be positioned close to the face, and steam should be applied for half the usual time, with a lower temperature.
+Sensitive skin, especially skin with rosacea, is susceptible to broken capillaries and should be treated with minimal steam.
+If you’re worried about sensitive skin, a good alternative to keep pores clean is a warm cloth to the face for just two minutes or so.
 Those who tend to experience redness may get enough steam for their skin type just from a hot bath or shower.